kutaslab/fitgrid/docs/source/contributing.rst

 Tips
 ====

-* Run ``conda list fitgrid`` to confirm correctly installed from source in development mode in the active environment.
+* Run ``conda list fitgrid`` to confirm it is correctly installed from source in development mode in the active environment.
 The result should look something like this:

   .. code-block:: bash